 The ultimate udon stir fry recipe

-If you have been following my blog for a while, my love for stir-fried udon noodles has been truly evident.
+If you have been following my cooking journey for a while, you’d know that my love for stir fried udon has been an everlasting obsession.

 Udon has always been one of my favorite kinds of noodles for its satisfying texture, and for its versatility in being served in all different kinds of sauces, soups, and toppings.

-This beef udon recipe I am sharing with you today has to be one of my favorite ways to prepare these noodles, loaded with onion, carrot, shiitake mushrooms, scallions, and succulent slices of beef soaked in a delicious bulgogi marinade.
+This beef yaki udon recipe I am sharing with you today has to be one of my favorite combinations by far.

-What do I need to make bulgogi beef udon stir fry?
+What do I need to make bulgogi beef udon?

 Making this dish is just as easy as the traditional beef yaki udon, and calls for a similar process of stir-frying meat, vegetables, and udon noodles, and dressing them up in a flavorful sauce.

-Here are the ingredients you will need to make these beef udon noodles:
+Here are the ingredients you will need to make your own bulgogi noodles:

 - Thinly sliced beef.
 Sliced ribeye is an ideal choice for bulgogi, and can be easily found labeled as “Bulgogi Beef” in Korean grocery stores.